-If you’re a home owner there’s a good chance you’re familiar with the big green ugly electrical utility boxes the power companies place in the yard.
-For easy access many of these electrical boxes are placed in the front yard out near the road where they are easy to find and easily visible.
+If you’re a homeowner there’s a good chance you’re familiar with the big green ugly electrical utility boxes the power companies place in the yard.
+For easy access, many of these electrical boxes are placed in the front yard out near the road where they are easy to find and easily visible.

 Many of these utility boxes are installed on concrete pads to keep them raised off the ground a couple of inches.
 This can make the footprint at the bottom several inches wider and longer than what’s up near the top.

-Covering a electrical utility box requires fake rocks that are tall enough and not overly rounded up near the top where extensive interior space is often needed to fully enclose the rectangular shape of the electrical utility box.
+Covering an electrical utility box requires fake rocks that are tall enough and not overly rounded up near the top where extensive interior space is often needed to fully enclose the rectangular shape of the electrical utility box.

 It’s important you measure the length and width of the electrical box at the bottom and also up at the top.
-In many cases the length and width will be identical at the top and bottom, but make sure to include the dimensions of the concrete pad at the base if your intention is to have it covered.
+In many cases, the length and width will be identical at the top and bottom, but make sure to include the dimensions of the concrete pad at the base if your intention is to have it covered.